coybit/coybit.github.io/_drafts/apple_does_not_slow_iphone_down_we_do.markdown

 ### Part V: I won't suck it up (at least for now)
 I've decided to develop my next iOS side project for an old iPhone.
 I even tried to find iPhone 4, but no success yet.
+I'm curious to see what obstacles I will encounter and how I can find my way around them.

 ![](https://raw.githubusercontent.com/coybit/coybit.github.io/master/assets/apple_does_not_slow_iphone_down_we_do/challenge.jpg)

-I'm curious to see what kind of obstacle I will encounter and how I can find my way around them.